Calculating taxable gains on share trading in New Zealand

 NZ’s IRD may require you to use a specific sale allocation method in your situation (often FIFO), consult your accountant for information specific to your situation.

-By using Sharesight for your performance and tax reporting, investors eliminates the paper-chase and headaches normally associated with completing their IRD tax returns.
+By using Sharesight for performance tracking and tax reporting, investors can eliminate the paper-chase and headaches normally associated with completing their IRD tax returns.

 With Sharesight you can: